Falls of the Ohio National Wildlife Conservation Area: Overview

 The area is located at the Falls of the Ohio, which was the only navigational barrier on the river in earlier times.
 The falls were a series of rapids formed by the relatively recent erosion of the Ohio River operating on 386-million-year-old Devonian hard limestone rock shelves.
 Louisville, Kentucky, and the associated Indiana communities—Jeffersonville, Clarksville, and New Albany—all owe their existence as communities to the falls.
-The navigational obstacles the falls presented meant that late-18th-century and early- to late-19th-century river traffic could benefit from local expertise in navigating the 26 ft drop made by the river over a distance of two miles (3 km).
-In its original form, the falls could be characterized more as rapids extending over a length of the river, than as a point-like discontinuity in a river such as Niagara Falls.
+In the late 18th century to early 19th century, the navigational obstacles the falls presented meant that river traffic could benefit from local expertise in navigating the 26 ft drop made by the river over a distance of two miles (3 km).
+In their original form, the falls could be characterized more as rapids extending over a length of the river, than as a point-like discontinuity in a river such as Niagara Falls.
 Still, the falls provided a singular, dramatic, and daunting obstacle to navigation on this important inland waterway.

 The first locks on the river, the Louisville and Portland Canal completed in 1830, were built within a bypass canal constructed to provide year-round navigation of the river.
 The falls were later largely covered by the McAlpine Locks and Dam, built by the Army Corps of Engineers.
 The taming of the Ohio River at the falls, with the attendant reduction in local flow velocity, has of late led to the covering over of the fossil beds by large and increasing quantities of low-velocity effluvia: although an impediment to viewing the fossils, this action serves to protect the portions of the falls covered over by sediment and therefore temporarily immune to direct weathering.
 However, a significant area of the fossil-rich Devonian limestone rock is still left exposed, and is accessible to visitors today.
 The best time for visitation is during the low water season of the Ohio River between August and October.
 Removal of fossils is prohibited.